iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> It doesn't recognise the password anymore, even it just been reseted.
+And fingerprint scanner is not accepted.
+If is not solved quickly i will have to use another app.
+I have diabetes and i need to login often.<br> :date: __2021-06-14 14:23:41__

+> GP service not working anymore after this update.<br> :date: __2021-06-12 12:15:48__

 > Frustrating and going round in circles.
 Being told my email is invalid (total nonsense) and being sent numbers to my mobile then means starting to register all over again.
 And uninstalling and installing again I met the same problems.
 The app is poorly designed and not fit for purpose and instead of saving my time has wasted it.
 I shall not bother again.login is a nightmare.<br> :date: __2021-06-08 17:36:26__